cloudnativer/kube-install/docs/schedule0.7.md

 <br>

- Through the schedule widget, you can also view all installation task plan calendars.
+Using the schedule widget, you can also view all installation task plan calendars.
 You can click the `Tools` button to view Utilities Tools.

 ![kube-dashboard](images/schedule001.jpg)